RhythemParashar/Hackerrank-rest-api-certification-solution/README.md

 # Hackerrank-rest-api-certification-solution
 Hackerrank 'rest api intermediate' certification solutions
+This solution is in javascript language